ramblingsofadev/docs/console.md

 $progressBar = new ProgressBar(100, $formatter, $options);
 ```

 If you'd like to customize the format of the progress bar text, you may by specifying `sprintf()`-encoded text.
-The following placeholders are built in for you to use in the `$outputFormatter` parameter of `ProgressBarFormatterOptions`:
+The following placeholders are built in for you to use in the `$outputFormat` parameter of `ProgressBarFormatterOptions`:

 * `%progress%` - The current progress
 * `%maxSteps%` - The max number of steps